 16. Dark and Moody Centerpieces

 If you are going for something with a bit more contrast, your centerpieces should too.
-We love how this centerpieces includes both dark and light colors, but none of the classic peach/pinks that we often expect.
+We love how this centerpiece includes both dark and light colors, but none of the classic peach/pinks that we often expect.
 Definitely a WOW moment!

 17. Disco Glam